metosin/compojure-api/README.md

 ## Routes

-You can use either [vanilla Compojure routes](https://github.com/weavejester/compojure/wiki) or the enchanced versions found from this lib.
-Enchanced versions work as an drop-in-replacement from their Compojure counterparts.
-Some macros have `*` in their name (`GET*`, `POST*`) denoting a special syntax not compatible with the original version.
+You can use either [vanilla Compojure routes](https://github.com/weavejester/compojure/wiki) or their enchanced versions found from this lib.
+Enchanced versions can be used mostly as an drop-in-replacement from their Compojure counterparts.
+Macros with `*` in their name (`GET*`, `POST*`) denotes it can handle special syntax that would not work with the original counterparts.

-For ease of development there is a `compojure.api.sweet` namespace acting as a entry point for most of the functions and macros in this lib.
+Namespace `compojure.api.sweet` acts as a entry point for most of the functions and macros in this lib.

-### sample application using `compojure.api.sweet`
+### sample sweet application

 ```clojure
 (require '[ring.util.http-response :refer :all])